Fournier Gangrene

 Etiology

-- Infection by polymicrobial flora (mixed aerobic and anaerobic organisms)
+- Infection by polymicrobial flora (mixed aerobic and anaerobic organisms; often of skin or bowel origin)

 - Risk factors: